timmaffett/chalkdart/README.md

 <img src="media/chalkdart.svg" width="900">

+## Console/Terminal text coloring and styling library for Dart.
-## Console/Terminal string styling done right
+### 'Terminal string styling done right'

 I created this for my Dart/Flutter development logging almost 2 years ago now, and I have finally taken the time to clean it up and get it released as a package.
 In the mean time I added full ANSI support to the Visual Studio Code debugging console as well as just finishing full ANSI support for the Dart-Pad console as well.
 You can use this within your VSCode debugger to enable colorful, styled logging today. 😊

 Check out `example/chalkdart_example.dart` for some cool examples of what it is capable of.

-If you have used the Chalk package within the npm/node.js environment you know how nice and easy it makes text coloring and styling!
+If you have used the Chalk.js package within the npm/node.js environment you know how nice and easy it makes text coloring and styling!
+This ChalkDart version can be used essentially exactly as the js version.

 ## Features and bugs
 Please file feature requests and bugs at the [issue tracker](http://github.com/timmaffett/chalkdart/issues).